pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 (code is in 1_Preprocess_Data folder)

-I did not intend to train any Fully convolutional Neural Networks, and other types of networks expect the input images to be of the same size.
+I did not intend to train Fully convolutional Neural Networks, and other types of networks expect the input images to be of the same size.

 Hence, I made the images square using: white-padding or zero-padding.